Detection and Response

 The limited visibility of a multi- or hybrid-cloud environment can put more than your data at risk—you might also feel the pain in your pocketbook.
 If you don’t consider the apps your users might be accessing on unsecured devices, a per-app pricing model could cost much more than one based on identities.

 Does it integrate with other security solutions?

 Adding another security solution can exacerbate visibility problems.
-Look for a CASB that is part of unified cybersecurity platform backed by broad third-party integrations and powered with XDR.
+Look for a CASB that is part of larger cybersecurity platform backed by broad third-party integrations and powered with XDR.
 This enables comprehensive visibility across your attack surface for better security posture, cyber risk management, and data control.

 What is the right deployment option for my needs?